HospitAlien/HospitAlien/README.md

 To avoid merge confilct, please test functions on your own scene.

-When you want to add things to the main scene(HospitAlienSpaceShip) please use main_scene branch.
-Frist pull from the branch and notify others you are doing it.
-After make the changes, notify others and push to the branch directly.
+When you want to change any thing in the main scene(HospitAlienSpaceShip).
+Please frist pull from 'dev' branch and notify others you are doing it.

-If you need some assest for editing main scene. pull the dev branch to the main_scene.

-ONLY pull between dev and main_scene.
-Don't pull directly from your branch!
+After finish all changes, create pull request and add a note 'This PR include changes in main scene!'

 <p align="right">(<a href="#readme-top">back to top</a>)</p>